China Internet Museum

 In March 23, 2010, Google announced that, starting from this day, it would stop the vetting and screening of webpage search, news search, and picture search on Google.cn, and visitors to Google.cn would be redirected to Google .hk.

-Although Google was an outstanding international pany, and the market share of its search service had long been ranking the second in China, it eventually chose to leave due to its non-acclimatization to the local environment and the flaws of its own products and services.
+Although Google was an outstanding international company, and the market share of its search service had long been ranking the second in China, it eventually chose to leave due to its non-acclimatization to the local environment and the flaws of its own products and services.

 Aug.5On August 5, Baidu Was Listed on NASDAQ